tobip/mini-youtube-player/README.md

 *  View a history of recently played videos
 *  Download audio or video file from search results

-That's it. mini-youtube-player is not intended to have many features.\n Instead it is intended to be simple and just work. (hopefully)
+That's it. mini-youtube-player is not intended to have many features.
+Instead it is intended to be simple and just work. (hopefully)

 mini-youtube-player uses https://github.com/alexmercerind/youtube-search-python -- thanks for the great work!